s-di-cola/swapcast/docs/src/src/Treasury.sol/contract.Treasury.md

 Allows the Treasury to receive ETH.
 This is the primary mechanism for fee deposits.

 *This `receive()` external payable function is called when ETH is sent to this contract's address without any specific function signature.
-Emits a [FeeReceived](/src/Treasury.sol/contract.Treasury.md#feereceived) event if value is greater than zero.
+It emits a [FeeReceived](/src/Treasury.sol/contract.Treasury.md#feereceived) event if value is greater than zero, providing transparency for all incoming funds.
-Primarily intended for use by the PredictionPool contract to transfer collected fees.*
+Primarily intended for use by the PredictionManager contract to transfer collected protocol fees, but can receive ETH from any source.
+No access control is applied to incoming transfers.
+The function is intentionally kept simple and gas-efficient, with minimal logic to reduce the chance of failures when receiving funds.*

 ```solidity